techworkersco/twc-site-nl/content/events/2025-04-23/index.en.md

 layout: "single-event"
 ---

 > Are you afraid you’re going to be laid off?
-Here’s what you can do about it collectively - An Online info session for Booking.com workers
+Here’s what you can do about it collectively - An online info session for Booking.com workers

 Join us for an online info session hosted by the Tech Workers Coalition (NL Chapter), where you will learn about steps you can take **right now** as a collective to try and prevent the layoffs and protect your jobs.